bmolnar91/workbook/module_oop.md

 A struct in C# is referred to as a **value type**.
 Variables of this type are not pointers, but the objects themselves.
 If you create a struct as a function-local variable, its memory will be allocated on the stack.

-//If the struct instance is a class member, its memory will be allocated contiguously as part of the class instance's memory on the heap.//
+> If the struct instance is a class member, its memory will be allocated contiguously as part of the class instance's memory on the heap.

 #### Can a struct have methods?

 WIP

-Struct definition:
-C# supports the `struct` keyword, another item that originates in C but is not available in Java.
-You can think of a struct as a lightweight class.

 Although structs can contain constructors, constants, fields, methods, properties, indexers, operators, and nested types, they are mostly used simply to **encapsulate groups of related fields**.

 Because structs are value types, they can be allocated slightly more efficiently than classes.

-Structs differ from classes in that they cannot be abstract and do not support implementation inheritance.
+Structs differ from classes in that they cannot be abstract and do not support implementation inheritance (implicitly sealed).

+> You can think of a struct as a lightweight class.

 #### Can DateTimes be null?